GrassLab/osdi2020/lab7/README.md

 ### vfs_read
 - [x] `required 3-2` Implement `int vfs_read(struct file* file, void* buf, size_t len)`

-- [ ] `question 2` Is EOF pass to the reader by a special character in the reader’s buffer?
+- [x] `question 2` Is EOF pass to the reader by a special character in the reader’s buffer?
-I use f_size to make sure reader will not
+Yes.
+If we don't use '\0' to be EOF, when we read and write multiple time.
+It will cause error.

 ### Task’s VFS information